Akihiro120/hyprpaper-cli/README.md

-# Hyprpaper CLI
+# Wallpaper CLI
-*A command-line tool for managing wallpapers on Hyprland using Hyprpaper.*
+*A command-line tool for managing wallpapers on Hyprland using SWWW*

 ## Overview

 - ✅**Set Specific Wallpaper** - Apply a wallpaper instantly using the CLI.
 - ✅**Random Wallpaper Selection** - Pick a random wallpaper from a user-defined pool.
-- ✅**Minimal Dependencies** - Requires only 'python' and 'hyprpaper'.
+- ✅**Minimal Dependencies** - Requires only 'python' and 'swww'.
 - ✅**Simple & Modular** - Clean and maintainable Python codebase.

 ---